DaniGuardiola/rpc-anywhere/README.md

 ## <a name='Features'></a>Features

-- Type-safe and well-tested.
+- Type-safe and extensively tested.
-- Transport agnostic.
+- Transport agnostic, with ready-to-use transports:
+  - Message ports: `window`, iframes, workers, broadcast channels, etc.
+  - Browser extensions: content scripts <-> service worker.
 - Flexible (no enforced client-server architecture).
 - Promise-based with optional proxy API (`rpc.request.methodName(params)` and `rpc.send.messageName(content)`).
 - Infers schema type from request handler.
 - Lazy transport initialization (e.g. `rpc.setTransport(transport)`)
-- Ready-to-use transports:
-  - Message ports: `window`, iframes, workers, broadcast channels, etc.
-  - Web extensions: content scripts <-> service worker.

 **This package is ESM-only at the moment.** File an issue if this is a problem for you.